facebookresearch/simmc/README.md

 ## Contact

 ### Questions related to SIMMC Track, Data, and Baselines
-Please contact simmc@fb.com, or leave comments in the
+Please contact simmc@fb.com, or leave comments in the Github repository.

 ### DSTC Mailing List
 If you want to get the latest updates about DSTC9, join the [DSTC mailing list](https://groups.google.com/a/dstc.community/forum/#!forum/list/join)